khadra1/Project-3-Connectivity/README.md

 # Technologies:
-### •	Database: pgAdmin/SQL-Postgres using Heroku
+### •	Database:
+pgAdmin/SQL-Postgres using Heroku

-### •	Python Flask-powered API to automatically fetch data and render the template
+### •	Python Flask-powered API:
+To automatically fetch data and render the template

-### •	Python using Pandas Jupyter Notebook to clean the data for the data cleaning function we used to load our data
+### •	Python using Pandas Jupyter Notebook:
+To clean the data for the data cleaning function we used to load our data

-### •	HTML / CSS for the index.html layout and to plot our charts
+### •	HTML / CSS:
+For the index.html layout and to render our charts

+### •	JavaScript:
-### •	JavaScript for plotting the interactive charts
+for plotting the interactive charts

 # JS Libraries:
 ### •	Highcharts – Useful for complex chart types with fully fledged customisations: